TamimiGitHub/faa-sam-demo/100-SOPs.md

 ```
 ### Step 3: Set Up Environment Variables

-Update your `.env` file with the necessary variables.
-Please refer to the cloudformation output for `VectorDBEndpoint` and `VectorDBKey`.
-Note the `QDRANT_COLLECTION` has to be updated with a unique name
+Confirm your `.env` file has the correct values for the following:

 ```
 ## Qdrant Configuration
 QDRANT_URL="<qdrant_url>:6333"
 QDRANT_API_KEY="<API_KEY>"
-QDRANT_COLLECTION="SOP-YourNAME"
+QDRANT_COLLECTION="SOP-AWSAccountID"
 QDRANT_EMBEDDING_DIMENSION=1024
 DOCUMENTS_PATH="faa_documents"
 ## AWS Bedrock Configuration
 BEDROCK_EMBEDDING_MODEL_NAME="bedrock/amazon.titan-embed-text-v2:0"
 ```

+> Note: please refer to the cloudformation output for `VectorDBEndpoint` and `VectorDBKey`.
+Note the `QDRANT_COLLECTION` has to be updated with a unique name

 ### Step 4: Create Document Directory